White Horse Beach, Massachusetts

-White Horse Beach is a village of Plymouth, Massachusetts, United States.
+White Horse Beach is a village within the jurisdiction of Plymouth, Massachusetts, United States.
 It is located on Cape Cod Bay, south of Priscilla Beach.
 Much of the southern end of the beach, which is also known as Taylor Avenue Beach, south of the outflow of Bartlett Pond, either has cottages on it or has a fenced off conservation area to protect the dunes and fragile plant life.

+The area has evolved from a beach catering to summer visitors to a mostly residential area.

-At the north end of the beach is a rock sticking out of the water with an American flag painted on.
+At the northern end of the beach is a rock protruding from the water with an American flag painted on.
 According to local lore, this act of patriotism was performed to cover a Nazi swastika painted on the rock.
-In the summer of 1941 local teenagers painted the first flag and went on to join the armed forces after Pearl Harbor was bombed in December 1941.
-The harsh winter storms washed the flag thin so the swastika showed through.
-The next Fourth of July the tradition of re-painting the flag was born.
-Ed Fitzgerald, a White Horse resident, was part of that group.
-When Ed was of age he also joined the military service and left the tradition to his cousins, the Bradley boys of Priscilla Beach.
-For years they maintained the flag each Fourth of July until 1985 when family home was sold.
+In the summer of 1941, local teenagers painted the first flag and went on to join the armed forces after Pearl Harbor was attacked in December of that year.
+The harsh winter storms washed the flag thin, so the swastika showed through.
+The next Fourth of July, the tradition of re-painting the flag was born.

-There is a small business district just beyond the north end of the beach.
-It has a general store and a Post Office.
-Its ZIP code is 02381.
+There is a small business district just beyond the northern end of the beach.
+It has a defunct general store along with an active Post Office.
+The post office ZIP code is 02381.
 Residents and businesses in this village that are non-Post Office box holders use Plymouth's ZIP code of 02360.